Samagra-Development/Samagra-Website/src/pages/homeV2/index.md

     - text: Transforming
     - text: Governance
 baseBannerVideo: /img/home_updated_video.mp4
 ourMission:
   title: Our Mission
-  description: We are working to improve the quality of life of citizens through better governance
+  description: We are working to improve the quality of life of citizens through
+    better governance
 ourModel:
   title: Our Model
   description:
     - subTitle: Who we are
       text: We are a mission-driven governance consulting firm.
 We firmly believe in governance being the primary lever of change to create large scale impact in the country.
     - subTitle: What we do
       text: We work with the senior political and bureaucratic leadership of states to solve governance problems at scale.
 We co-work with the government to diagnose the problem, design a transformation roadmap and implement the same.
 Our solutions are rooted in the realities of governance in India.
         We leverage tech & data to enable systemic transformations.
   ourModelVideoLink: https://www.youtube.com/embed/Y-iHVVfSHRg
 ourApproach:
   title: Our Approach
-  description: We combine a top-down management consulting approach  for problem structuring with a bottom-up understanding of the governance ecosystem for designing solutions, while leveraging data and technology to enable implementation of our solutions, with the objective of making governments accountable and deliver with minimum delays and maximum efficiency.
+  description: We combine a top-down management consulting approach  for problem
+    structuring with a bottom-up understanding of the governance ecosystem for designing solutions, while leveraging data and technology to enable implementation of our solutions, with the objective of making governments accountable and deliver with minimum delays and maximum efficiency.
   approachVideo: /img/approach_view.mp4
 ourWorkDescription: We work with state governments across domains
 ourWork:
   - projectName:
       - project: KONNECT
       - project: LEAP
     titleLines:
       - text: Transforming
       - text: Agriculture
-    description1: Our work in the agriculture domain spans xx years which has impacted the lives of xx <citizens e.g. farmers> in / across the state/s of xx.
+    description1: Our work in the agriculture domain spans 7 years which has impacted the lives of 3 crore+ farmers across the states of Odisha and Uttar Pradesh
     image: /img/agriculture.png
     workLogo:
       - logo: /img/konnect-logo.png
       - logo: /img/leap-logo-copy.png
     backgroundMap: /img/odisha-map.png
     description2: Increasing farmer income via phased cohort-based enhancement approach for 75 lakh farmers in Odisha
   - projectName:
       - project: NIPUN Bharat cell
     titleLines:
       - text: Transforming
       - text: Education
-    description1: Our work in the education domain spans xx years which has impacted the lives of xx <citizens e.g. farmers> in / across the state/s of xx.
+    description1: Our work in the education domain spans 7 years which has impacted the lives of 1 Cr+ students across the states of Haryana, Himachal Pradesh and Uttar Pradesh
     image: /img/education.png
     workLogo:
       - logo: /img/nipun-logo-copy.png
     backgroundMap: /img/up-map.png
     description2: Enabling 60 lakh students in grades 1-3 to attain foundational literacy & numeracy in UP
   - projectName:
       - project: Anamaya
     titleLines:
       - text: Transforming
       - text: Health
-    description1: Our work in the health domain spans xx years which has impacted the lives of xx <citizens e.g. farmers> in / across the state/s of xx.
+    description1: Our work in the health domain spans 2 years which has impacted the lives of 1 Cr+ citizens across the states of Odisha and Uttar Pradesh
     image: /img/health.png
     workLogo:
       - logo: /img/stride-logo.png
     backgroundMap: /img/odisha-map.png
     description2: Establishing systemic enablers for improvement in health & nutrition outcomes of 1 Cr+ tribals in Odisha
   - projectName:
       - project: Antyodaya Saral
     titleLines:
       - text: Transforming
       - text: Service Delivery
-    description1: Our work in the service delivery domain spans xx years which has impacted the lives of xx <citizens e.g. farmers> in / across the state/s of xx.
+    description1: Our work in the service delivery domain spans 7 years which has impacted the lives of 2.7 Cr+ citizens in the state of Haryana
     image: /img/service-delivery.png
     workLogo:
       - logo: /img/saral-logo-copy.png